computationalmystic/project4-group6/overview.md

 - Define logic and methods to grant TA permission
 - Access user database to add said permissions to specified user
 - remove permissions for deleted TA’s
--update database
+- update database

 5. Instructor can add/remove students in the course sections

--Update the DB when a student is added/deleted
+- Update the DB when a student is added/deleted
--give new students permission to access course materials and remove permissions from students that are removed.
+- give new students permission to access course materials and remove permissions from students that are removed.
 - Access which students are in course and display that data
 - Methods and logic for adding/removing students manually in the database
 6. Instructor can create/edit/remove assignments of each course

--create user interface to create a new assignment and fill in all pertinent information -remove all data from deleted assignments
+- create user interface to create a new assignment and fill in all pertinent information
+- remove all data from deleted assignments
 - Methods for removing assignments from course database/repository
 - Ability to manage database/repository containing assignments